Category: Mac

 OS X quick look for ColdFusion

-I recently had to quickly glance over a whole lot of legacy CF files and I didn’t want to have to open each individual file in my preferred IDE.
-OS X supports quick look by hitting the space bar in finder for a lot of file types, ColdFusion wasn’t supported so far.
+I haven't blogged for ages - but that's not the point of this post.
+I recently had to quickly glance over a whole lot of legacy CF files and I didn't want to have to open each individual file in my preferred IDE.
+OS X supports quick look by hitting the space bar in finder for a lot of file types, ColdFusion wasn't supported so far.
+The other day then I found a quick look plugin named qlcolorcode…

 Read the full article →